rdo-management/instack-undercloud/doc/source/basic_deployment/basic_deployment.rst

        export CEPHSTORAGESCALE=1

-   By default when Ceph is enabled the Cinder iSCSI back-end is disabled.
+   By default when Ceph is enabled the Cinder LVM back-end is disabled.
 This behavior may be changed by setting the environment variable::

-       export CINDER_ISCSI=1
+       export CINDER_LVM=1

 ::